Tales of Happiness

 ”Happiness is the only thing that doubles when you share it.”

-Our new foundation magazine is also dedicated to this Tales of Happiness topic.
+The spring 2020 issue of our foundation magazine is also dedicated to this Tales of Happiness topic.
 Accordingly, we gave it a simple title: HAPPINESS.
 Read the magazine here

 Happiness – does it have the same meaning everywhere?
 Sort of … it’s expressed in different ways, depending on the language or culture.
 Read more about the definition of happiness here.